 On-Water Limitations: The Bay has many 24-hr public boat launching facilities that can be used for equipment deployment.
-Vessels can also launch and transit from San Diego Bay to Mission Bay in under two hours, weather permitting.
-Vessel traffic plans should be established if boom deployments will impede navigation in Mission Bay.
+Vessels can also launch and transit from San Diego Bay to Mission Bay in under two hours, weather

-Facilities, Staging Areas, Command Posts, Available Equipment: Numerous parking and staging areas are located around the bay.
+Facilities, Staging Areas, Command Posts, Available Equipment: Numerous parking and staging areas are located around

-Communications Problems: None.
+Communications Problems:

 Additional Operational Comments: The response strategy is comprised of six individual segments numbered in the order of their respective deployment priority.
-The degree to which the full complement is deployed is dependent upon the severity of the protection needed.
-This is a popular beach area with lots of public use year-round.
+The degree to which the full complement is deployed is dependent upon the